boost/combiner/README.md

 ## III.
 Deployment

+### III.1 Firefox

 1. Update the CHANGELOG.md
 2. Update the version in `package.json`

-### III.1 Firefox

-1. Build it: `npm run build:firefox`
+3. Build it: `npm run build:firefox`
-1. Verify that everything is ok: `npm run web-ext:lint`
+4. Verify that everything is ok: `npm run web-ext:lint`
-2. Zip it: `cd build; zip -r ../dist/firefox.zip *; cd ..`
+5. Zip it: `cd build; zip -r ../dist/firefox.zip *; cd ..`
   - Chrome:
-3. Zip the source code: `zip -r $(git ls-files)`
+6. Zip the source code: `zip -r source_code.zip $(git ls-files)`
-4. Build the firefox source code: `npm run build:firefox`
-5. Go to the add-on admin page: https://addons.mozilla.org/en-US/developers/addons
+7. Go to the add-on admin page: https://addons.mozilla.org/en-US/developers/addons
-6. Click on Upload New Version and follow the steps
+8. Click on Upload New Version and follow the steps
-7. Wait for the new version to be validated and deployed
+9. Wait for the new version to be validated and deployed

 ### III.1 Chrome

+1. Update the CHANGELOG.md
+2. Update the version in `package.json`
-1. Build it: `npm run build:chrome`
+3. Build it: `npm run build:chrome`
-1. Verify that everything is ok: `npm run web-ext:lint`
+4. Verify that everything is ok: `npm run web-ext:lint`
-2. Zip it: `zip -r dist/chrome.zip build`
+5. Zip it: `zip -r dist/chrome.zip build`
-3. Zip the source code: `zip -r $(git ls-files)`
+6. Zip the source code: `zip -r $(git ls-files)`
-4. Build the firefox source code: `npm run build:firefox`
-5. Go to the developer dashboard: https://chrome.google.com/webstore/developer/dashboard
+7. Go to the developer dashboard: https://chrome.google.com/webstore/developer/dashboard
-6. Click on the application
+8. Click on the application
+8. Click on "Package" on the left menu
-7. Click on Upload new package
+9. Click on "Upload new package"